 It’s true that cognitive changes may happen as we get older.
 So how do you support a healthy brain into your 70s and beyond?
 Here are some suggestions.

-Music’s effects are remarkable, no matter what type of music you enjoy listening to or performing, according to research.
+Music’s effects are remarkable, no matter what type of music you enjoy listening to or performing.
+Learn how it may support brain health.

-The Staying Sharp Power of Emotions Challenge explores responding to situations that trigger certain emotions and learning what to do when you need help.
+The Power of Emotions challenge explores how to respond to situations that trigger certain emotions and learn what to do when you need help.

 A global pandemic significantly added more anxiety, depression, fatigue and loneliness to an already difficult task for caregivers, a study found.